If I need to see a physiotherapist will Health Insurance pay for this?

-Answered by Tom Conner
+- Tom Conner

-Yes, it is possible to cover the cost of physiotherapy treatment via a private medical insurance policy.
+Yes, it is possible to cover the cost of physiotherapy treatment via a Private Medical Insurance policy.
 Depending on the policy, this may be included as standard or it may have to be added to the policy as an additional benefit.

 There will usually be a limit on how much physiotherapy you are able to claim for, which is either a monetary amount (such as £500 per year) or measured by the number of sessions you are able to receive (please note this will vary from insurer to insurer).

 As with all insurances, the policy is designed to cover new aliments that arise after taking out cover so it is not usually possible to claim for existing conditions / physiotherapy you are already receiving.
-If this may relate to you please pop us a call to run through your options.